anvilproject/anvil-portal/content/data/data.md

 <hero small>AnVIL hosts high value genomic datasets relevant to human health and disease.</hero>

+## Consortia

-## Current Consortia
+### Current Consortia

- A summary of the currently ingested data is listed below:
+ A summary of the currently ingested datasets is listed below:

 <data-summary></data-summary>

-## Planned Consortia
+### Planned Consortia

-The folowing consortia are planned for data ingestion.
+The following consortia are planned for data ingestion.
 Additional consortia are under consideration and will be listed as they are approved.

 * [Covid19hg](https://www.covid19hg.org) -  The COVID-19 host genetics initiative
 * [CSER](https://cser-consortium.org ) - Clinical Sequencing Evidence-Generating Research